It’s all about Consistency!

-Many of my clients ask me what happens next when they get to the end of their private lessons where they have worked with me on an individual basis and helped their dogs to progress.
+Many of my dog training clients ask me what happens next when they get to the end of their private lessons where they have worked with me on an individual basis and helped their dogs to progress.

 Now, they say, what do we do next?